 The Switching Operator shall ensure that an appropriately qualified individual is available at all times to manage each Major Switching Incident raised (known as a Major Incident Manager or MIM).
 The Switching Operator shall ensure that the MIM manages each Major Switching Incident raised, to ensure that the Major Switching Incident is resolved and the Switching Arrangements are resumed as soon as possible.
 The MIM shall work with the Switching Data Service Providers to coordinate activities to facilitate the resolution of Major Switching Incidents.

-Where a Market Participant or Switching Data Service Provider raises an issue that it believes is a Major Switching Incident then it should be flagged as such.
-The issue should be raised in accordance with Paragraph 2.3 or 2.4 (as applicable), and also immediately followed up with a telephone call to the Switching Service Desk to ensure a timely response.
+Where a Market Participant or Switching Data Service Provider raises an issue that it believes is a Major Switching Incident i.e. a priority 1 or 2 Switching Incident, then it should be flagged as such.
+The issue should be raised in accordance with Paragraph 2.4 or 2.5 (as applicable), and also immediately followed up with a telephone call to the Switching Service Desk to ensure a timely response.
 The criteria to be used for classifying a Switching Incident as a Major Switching Incident are defined in the Switching Operator Service Definition and these should be checked before flagging a Switching Incident as a potential Major Switching Incident.

 Where a Switching Incident is flagged as a potential Major Switching Incident, the Switching Service Desk will notify the MIM on duty at that time.
 The MIM shall determine whether the issue should be classified as a Major Switching Incident, and shall inform the raising Market Participant or, Switching Data Service Provider of the MIM's decision.
 The MIM shall manage the Major Switching Incident from its notification through to its closure.

 Where an issue is classified as a Major Switching Incident by the MIM, the Switching Operator shall notify all Market Participants, the Code Manager, the Switching Data Service Providers and other interested parties as soon as reasonably practicable, via a Switching Portal bulletin.
 Market Participants and Switching Data Service Providers can also sign-up to ‘push notifications’ to alert them to the occurrence of a Major Switching Incident.
+Where a Major Switching Incident is deemed to be a Business Continuity / Disaster Recover (BCDR) event, the provisions in Paragraph 9 shall apply.

 Each Switching Data Service Provider shall assess and resolve Major Switching Incidents for the services it provides as part of the Switching Arrangements.
 Each Switching Data Service Provider shall follow its own internal incident management process and procedures to resolve Major Switching Incidents within required Service Levels and shall keep the MIM informed of progress through to resolution.
 The MIM shall in turn keep Market Participants and Switching Data Service Providers informed of progress via a Switching Portal bulletin.